Adam Murray: AFC Fylde

 On 14 November 2022, Murray was appointed manager of National League North club AFC Fylde on a contract until June 2025.
 He oversaw an upturn in form that led to him being awarded the league's Manager of the Month award for January 2023 having won four out of his six games in an unbeaten month.
 Fylde went on to secure promotion into the National League as champions of the National League North at the end of the 2022–23 season, describing it as "another small step on my journey".
 He was sacked on 8 October 2023, with Fylde bottom of the National League.

 Cheltenham Town

 On 20 October 2023, Murray joined League One club Cheltenham Town as assistant to newly-appointed manager Darrell Clarke.

 Eastbourne Borough

 On 4 January 2024, Murray accepted an offer to join Eastbourne Borough as manager, with the club sitting in 21st in the National League South table following the sacking of previous manager Mark Beard.
 Borough finished the 2023–24 season two places and six points above the relegation zone.
 He left the club at the end of the 2024–25 season to spend more time with his family in Derby after having led the club to a third-place finish, one point short of the league title.

 Kidderminster Harriers

 On 20 May 2025, Murray was appointed as manager of National League North club Kidderminster Harriers.
+He led the club to a play-off spot with a third-place finish at the end of the 2025–26 season, which he said was a proud accomplishment for his players.
+On 9 May, Kidderminster defeated South Shields by two goals to nil in the play-off final and thereby gained promotion to the National League, with Murray saying he was proud of his player after an "absolute grind" of a season.
+He also commented that "vicious" online abuse and terrace taunts had hurt him, and that his faith in God and himself had kept him strong.
+He left the club on 12 May 2026 following an approach from another club.

+Barrow

+On 12 May 2026, Murray was appointed manager of Barrow, taking charge of the club following their relegation into the National League.